fivenet-app/plugins/fivem/fivenet/README.md

     - `Config.Framework` - **Must be set to the framework you are using!** Can be `esx` or `qbcore`.
     - `Config.API` section
         - Make sure to set the host and token (`Config.API.Host` and `Config.API.Token`) are set to your FiveNet Instances' DBSync API details, e.g., in FiveNet Cloud you can get the Sync API credentials from the instance settings page.
+    - `Config.Dispatches.DisableClientDispatches` - If set to `true`, it will disable dispatches created from the client side, and only allow dispatches created from the server side.
+This is recommended for better security (default `false`).

 ### User Tracking (Livemap Locations)